Wildlife of Singapore: Mammals

 Singapore has roughly 80 species of mammals (out of 11 different orders) including 45 species of bats and three species of non-human primates.
 Currently, the only introduced non-domestic mammal species in Singapore is the variable squirrel.
 The abundance of bats however has been decreasing rapidly due to habitat loss of over 95%.

 Birds

 Singapore is the occasional home of 395 species of birds (out of which roughly 180 species are resident).

 Reptiles

 Singapore contains a relatively large number of reptiles, a total of about 110 species (4 of which are introduced).
 Most of the species, roughly 75 are snakes (mainly Colubrid snakes).

 Amphibians

 Singapore has 30 species of amphibians (out of which two species, the painted bull frog and the American bullfrog, are introduced).

 Flora

 Singapore currently contains 1358 known species of native vascular plants, of which approximately 759 are critically endangered.

 Urban environment interactions

-Singapore's land area is dominated by urban development that is interspaced by natural reserves, waterways, parks and a large interlinked network of over 300 km of park connectors (PCN).
-The indigenous fauna that has adapted to the urban environment includes the following:
+Singapore's land area is dominated by urban development that is interspaced by natural reserves, waterways, parks and a large interlinked network of over 300 km of Park Connector Network.
+As a result, there are many urban-wildlife interactions in Singapore: